liyili2/qgen/Benchmark/rz_mod_adder/readme.md

     a: addend to be added to x (int), m : modulo divisor (int)

-all the numbers, x, na, a and m are required to be less than 2^{na - 1}, and na is greater than or equal to 1, and m must be greater than 1
+All the numbers, x, na, a and m are required to be less than 2^{na - 1}, and na is greater than or equal to 1, and m must be greater than 1.
-In addition, a and x are both less than m
+In addition, a and x are both less than m.

+x,a, and m <= 2^{na - 1}

+na >= 1

+m > 1

 Output of the program: